 - 1. NCWRPC downloaded a digital GIS coverage of the updated FEMA floodplain maps from Vilas County Land Records. - 2.
-A building point coverage was digitized from digital aerial photos along the flood plain areas. - 3.
+A building point coverage was also obtained from Vilas County. - 3.
 The floodplain coverage was then combined with the building point coverage to identify those structures within the floodplain boundary. - 4.
-Total structures with the floodplain were then tabulated by municipality. - 5.
-Median values from U.S. Census data were used to estimate total value for the identified vulnerable structures by municipality.
+Total structures within the floodplain were then tabulated by municipality. - 5.
+Vilas County land records data was used to estimate total value for the identified vulnerable structures by municipality.